katboddy/sparrowrobotics/deployment_steps_2.md

    ```
    Type: CNAME
    Host: www
-   Value: [your-container-app-default-domain] (from Step 1)
+   Value: sparrowrobotics.lemonriver-f1d6d304.westus.azurecontainerapps.io
    TTL: Automatic
    ```

   b.
 TXT Record for domain validation:
    ```
    Type: TXT
    Host: asuid.www
-   Value: [validation-id] (from Step 3)
+   Value: 90DF5A6B3BE4C0371AC6AD22A95A4041B59FE821794EC23A17E5D829578064DE
    TTL: Automatic
    ```

   c.
 If you want to use the apex domain (sparrowrobotics.ca without www):
    ```
    Type: A
    Host: @